MetOffice/data_science_cop/env/README.md

 #### Installing environments via mamba

-To create an environment using mamba, run the following set of commands: </br>
+To create an environment using mamba, run the following set of commands: <br>
 First, using the desktop conda, create an environment that contains mamba:
 ```bash
 conda create --name mamba --channel conda-forge mamba